07 March 2020

 Some of the ingredients used in lip plumpers like cinnamon and pepper can cause contact dermatitis and chapped lips.
 So if your lips feel irritated with the use of lip plumpers- you may have to avoid using lip plumpers with these ingredients in them.

 The only lip plumper/ topical lip filler I have tried is Luscious Lips by Infracyte.
-J-pop empress Ayumi Hamasaki is known to be a user.
+Ayumi Hamasaki, J-pop’s empress, is known to be a fan of Luscious Lips.
 My lips were did not look fuller but the lip plumper was a decent lip gloss that kept my lips well moisturised.
 There are many other cosmetic brands like Dior and Too Faced that also carry their own lip plumpers.

 There are also some lip plumper brands that also contain hyaluronic acid for adding volume to the lip.
 No surprises there, hyaluronic acid is a common features in skincare and dermal fillers.
 However, the results with these hyaluronic acid containing lip plumpers or lip glosses are subtle5.
 Nevertheless, hyaluronic acid is a very safe ingredient that does not cause irritation or dermatitis, so no harm having it in your lip gloss/ lipstick!

 And no discussion of lip plumping will be complete without a word on lip fillers.
 Similar to chin fillers, dermal fillers are injected into the lip to add volume and sculpt the shape of the lip.
-What makes lip fillers different from the botox lip lift is that the lip fillers are injected into the lips to fill the lip; but the botox lip lift is injected to the muscle surrounding the lips to roll up the lips.
+Lip fillers are injected into the lips to fill the lip; but the botox lip lift is injected to the muscle surrounding the lips to roll up the lips.
 The advantage of lip fillers is that they are longer lasting than lip plumpers and can significantly improve the volume of the lips.